WindowsNT/ecdc_mft/Readme.md

 # ECDC MFT
-Conversion of Facebook's Encodec to a Media Foundation DLL so be used in Media Foundation Applications
+Conversion of Facebook's Encodec to a Media Foundation DLL to be used in Windows Media Foundation Applications

 ## Introduction